Therealchainman/archive-cp/algorithms/suffix_array.md

 ## suffix array and longest common prefix (lcp) array

+This requires that you append "$" character at the end of any string, because it includes the empty string in it with that.

 ```py
 from typing import List
 def radix_sort(leaderboard: List[int], equivalence_class: List[int]) -> List[int]: